AkshatAmeria/innovative-product-development/README.md

 Sound Sensor – Detects abnormal noise levels, helpful in identifying distress.

 📡 How HomeSecure Works
-Sensor Module (ESP32 + MQ-2 + PIR + Sound Sensor) monitors the environment for emergencies.
+Sensor Module (ESP32 + MQ-2 + PIR + Sound Sensor LM393) monitors the environment for emergencies.
 Sensor readings are pushed in real-time to Firebase.
 A React-based Web App fetches and visualizes this data.
 Users interact with an AI Chatbot (Gemini 2.0) for emergency-related queries.